pramnora/qb64/cryptography/rot13/README.md

 So, looking at this problem mathematically speaking...

 - If the letters alphabet position number is greater than/or, equals 1; but, is less than/or, equals 13: (A-M); then, add +13
-- If the letters alphabet position number is greater/or, equals 13; but, less than/or, equal to 26: (N-Z); then, subtract -13
+- If the letters alphabet position number is greater than/or, equals 13; but, less than/or, equal to 26: (N-Z); then, subtract -13

 PSEUDOCODE(non specific programming language): In computer code, the above formula translates to become...